vogelino/vogelino-raycast-extension/README.md

-# Add Vogelino Inspiration
+# Vogelino Utils

-Add a inspiration item to vogelino's portfolio "inspirations" page.
+Add a cool site to vogelino's portfolio by providing an URL, Name and a list of coma-separated tags.